bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-The orientation of the third compass relative to the frame (if external) or autopilot board (if internal).
+The orientation of a third external compass relative to the vehicle frame.
+This value will be ignored unless this compass is set as an external compass.
+When set correctly in the northern hemisphere, pointing the nose and right side down should increase the MagX and MagY values respectively.
+Rolling the vehicle upside down should decrease the MagZ value.
+For southern hemisphere, switch increase and decrease.
+NOTE: For internal compasses, AHRS_ORIENT is used.

 |Value|Meaning|
 |:---:|:---:|